 Our training is now delivered digitally, which offers greater flexibility as it's available to you whenever and wherever suits you best.
-Our Professional Development Platform for advisers gives you access to a series of short modules, designed to expand your understanding of the UCAS admissions service, and includes quick 'how-to' guides on the adviser portal.
-We also offer training modules for those supporting international and EU applicants.
+Our Professional Development Platform for advisers gives you access to a series of short modules, designed to expand your understanding of the UCAS admissions service, including modules covering how to use the adviser portal.